Lurk/filters/readme.md

 # Filter

-Typescript library to deal with data filter options in a generic way.
+Library to deal with the data filter options in a generic way.

-## Motivation

-Here is a problem that I am solving on almost every project - I have some generic table/graph, and I need a generic way to pass around data filtering options.
+Written in Typescript with zero dependencies.

 ## Usage

-let`s say that I have collection of books
+let`s say that we have collection of books

 ```TS
 interface Book {